 Kwame Raoul was sworn in as the 42nd Attorney General of Illinois in January 2019.
-He began his legal career as a prosecutor in the Cook County State’s Attorney’s Office, handling matters at the trial and appellate level in the criminal, civil and juvenile divisions of the office.
+He began his legal career as a prosecutor in the Cook County State’s Attorney’s Office handling matters at the trial and appellate level in the criminal, civil, and juvenile divisions of the office.
 He subsequently served as a senior staff attorney for the City Colleges of Chicago, handling primarily labor and employment matters.
-Mr. Raoul has also been a partner at two national law firms, serving in the health care and labor and employment practice groups.
+Mr. Raoul also has been a partner at two national law firms, serving in the health care and labor and employment practice groups.

 In 2004, Mr. Raoul was appointed to serve as the state senator representing the 13th Legislative District, where he was subsequently re-elected on multiple occasions to represent the district.
-As a senator, Raoul led negotiations and sponsored legislation that eliminated the death penalty, required background checks on private gun transfers, and promoted law enforcement and criminal justice reform.
+As a senator, Mr. Raoul led negotiations and sponsored legislation that eliminated the death penalty, required background checks on private gun transfers, and promoted law enforcement and criminal justice reform.

 Mr. Raoul has been recognized for his work on behalf of survivors of sexual assault and domestic violence, which includes passage of the Safe Homes Act and the Sexual Assault Survivors’ Bill of Rights.
-He earned a bachelor’s degree from DePaul University and his juris doctorate from Chicago-Kent College of Law.
+He earned a bachelor’s degree from DePaul University and a juris doctorate from Chicago-Kent College of Law.

 Paula Wolff is director of the Illinois Justice Project, a civic organization that works to reform the criminal justice system.
 Ms. Wolff has focused much of her career on justice policy.
 From 2000 to 2014, she led the Justice and Violence Group of Metropolis Strategies, the predecessor to the Illinois Justice Project.